-We hope that understanding how the brain and IBD interact will improve both the physical and mental wellbeing of people living with IBD.
+We hope that understanding how the brain and Crohn's and Colitis interact will improve both the physical and mental wellbeing of people living with these conditions.

 What this research looked at

-People with Crohn’s or colitis are more likely to experience depression than the general population.
-But the relationship between symptoms of IBD, use of antidepressants, flares and the impact of bowel surgery on mental health are not well-understood.
-To learn more about this, the study has a number of aims.
+People with Crohn’s or Colitis are more likely to experience depression than the general population.
+But the relationship between symptoms, use of antidepressants, flares and the impact of bowel surgery on mental health are not well-understood.

-To find out who might be most at risk of depression and how it is treated, researchers will answer the following questions:
+To find out who might be most at risk of depression and how it is treated, the researchers will answer the following questions:

-- How common is depression in people with IBD?
+- How common is depression in people with Crohn’s and Colitis?

 - What factors make depression more likely?